Integrality of noetherian Grothendieck categories: Preliminaries

 Next we recall localizing subcategories and a classification of them.

 \begin{Definition} A \emph{localizing subcategory} is a weakly closed subcategory $\cX$ that is also closed under extensions. \end{Definition}

 Gabriel \cite[Proposition~VI.2.4]{MR0232821} showed that for a noetherian scheme $X$, the localizing subcategories of $\QCoh X$ bijectively correspond to the specialization-closed subsets of $X$.
 Herzog \cite{MR1434441} and H.~Krause \cite{MR1426488} independently generalized this result to a locally coherent Grothendieck category as a classification of localizing subcategories (also called hereditary torsion subcategories) of finite type using the Gabriel spectrum.
 In \cite{MR2964615}, we concentrated on the case of locally noetherian Grothendieck categories and took different approach through the full subcategory of noetherian objects and its atom spectrum.
-We state the result in terms of atoms:
+We state the result in terms of atoms.
+In order to do so, we introduce the following notations:

 For each full subcategory $\cY$ of $\cG$,

 is a localizing subset of $\ASpec\cG$.
 For each subset $\Phi$ of $\ASpec\cG$,

 is a localizing subcategory of $\cG$.